 Finally, if possible, get a second set of eyes to double-check your work.
 Copy editors were great because they caught things that exhausted, bleary-eyed writers might have missed.
 You might not have the money to hire an editor, but you can still ask a friend or colleague to help you out and catch the errors you overlooked.

 Typos and spelling errors may be more frequent than before, but that’s no excuse for you to make them.
-Take a little time to check your writing and be sure that you aren’t writing the next Great “Amercian” Mistake.
+Take a little time to check your writing and you won't "loose" business because of careless mistakes.